Building Organizational Shock Absorbers, Part II

 You'll leave with working knowledge of frameworks for trauma-informed self and community care, including:

-The basics of trauma, "secondary stress," and burnout as it applies to the individual and group level
+The basics of trauma, "secondary stress," and burnout as it applies at individual and group levels

-Strategies for self-care that account for the nature of difficult and vicariously traumatizing work
+Strategies for self-care that take into account the nature and impact of difficult or vicariously traumatizing work

 Why cultivating community is vital to creating supportive, sustainable organizational environments

-Practices that organizations can implement that will support the people in it as they engage in meaningful work
+Practices that organizations can implement that will support people in them as they engage in meaningful work

 Principles of Trauma-Informed Self & Community Care

-Long-term engagement in meaningful work without burnout often requires realistic strategies for sustaining ourselves and each other.
+Long-term engagement in meaningful work without burnout requires realistic strategies for sustaining ourselves and one other.
 This session explores trauma-informed principles of care as both personal and collective practices.
-Going beyond the "tea and bubblebaths" approach to self-care, we explore how to mitigate the impact of vicarious traumatization or simply ongoing stress and uncertainty, emphasizing the role of connection and community and exploring group-level strategies for creating sustainable environments.
+Going beyond the individually-oriented "tea and bubblebaths" approach to self-care, we explore how to mitigate the impact of vicarious stress, periods of internal turmoil, or simply ongoing stress and uncertainty, emphasizing the role of connection and community and exploring institutional-level strategies for creating sustainable environments.

 Upcoming dates: